wemixarchive/go-wemix/README.md

-## Go NxtMeta
+## Go Wemix

-Golang implementation of the NxtMeta project.
+Golang implementation of the Wemix project.

 ## Building

-`geth` has been renamed to `gnxt`.
+`geth` has been renamed to `gwemix`.
 Building it is the same as go-ethereum.

-    make gnxt
+    make gwemix

 For the convenience of installation, other targets have been added to the default target.

     make

-will build `logrot` (log rotator) and `nxtmeta.tar.gz` in `build` directory, in addtion. `nxtmeta.tar.gz` has the following files.
+will build `logrot` (log rotator) and `gwemix.tar.gz` in `build` directory, in addtion. `gwemix.tar.gz` has the following files.

-    bin/gnxt
+    bin/gwemix
-    bin/gnxt.sh
+    bin/gwemix.sh
     bin/solc.sh
     bin/logrot
-    conf/MetadiumGovernance.js
+    conf/WemixGovernance.js
     conf/genesis-template.json
     conf/config.json.example